How to solve the objective function in images with cvx?

 I agree with your point about the first term of the objective function being a convex function, but that is I can use the first order Taylor expansion to approximate that expression as a linear function with respect to the optimization variables, and the transformed linear function can be considered as a concave function in the domain of definition that can be maximized.

-The function is convex.
+The function image is convex.

-The function is concave,due to the “-”.
+The functionimage is concave,due to the “-”.

-add a linear function must be a concave function, and it can be maximized.
+According to the convexity-preserving operation, since image is a concave function,image add a linear function must be a concave function, and it can be maximized.

-You can search on this forum for log-sum-inv
+You can search on this forum for log-sum-inv to see how to handle that.

 That still doesn’t address the non-convex constraints.